microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 Option 3 provides us this separation, but Option 4 + 5 builds on top of this, and allows us to combine different implementations together for simpler consumption.

-Chosen option: 4 + 5.
+Chosen option: 6

-- Collection create, configuration and supported options vary considerably across different schemas and database types.
-- Collection list, exists and delete is the same across different schemas, but varies by database type.
-- Vector storage, even with custom schemas can be supported using a single implementation per database type.
-- We will need to support multiple collection create implementations per store type, a single collection nonschema implementation per store type, and a single vector store implementation per store type.
-- At the same time we can layer interfaces on top that allow easy combined access to collection and record management.
+- Easy to use, and similar to many SDk implementations.
+- Can pass a single object around for both collection and record access.

 ###  Question 2: Collection name and key value normalization in store, decorator or via injection.